The Electric Match: To Ignite Your Fireworks Remotely

 Even so, I personally find the results to be a lot more pleasing.
 And, for me, the epitome of fireworks art can be found in today's wonderful and emotionally moving musically choreographed shows.

-Whatever level of electrical firing you're embarking upon, the one common denominator in all electrical shows is the humble electric match.
+Whatever level of electrical firing you're embarking upon, the one common denominator in all electrical shows is electric matching your fireworks.

 Ematches as they are most commonly called, or "squibs" by old timers, are simply a little pyrotechnic composition on the end of a chip that is ignited by an electrical current.
 The little pyrotechnic pop from the ematch ignites either a fuse or a firework directly.